Sanctions Issues Arising in Corporate Transactions

 Though traditionally an exercise conducted primarily by the buyer, the increasing convergence of sanctions and export controls with other areas of law and regulation, including national security, anti-money laundering (AML) and anti-corruption, has given rise to diligence obligations for all parties to the transaction.
 In transactions that may be reviewed by the Committee on Foreign Investment in the United States, both parties will need to assess the export controls applicable to the target US business to assess whether mandatory filing requirements apply, and sellers will want to assess the sanctions and export control compliance history of potential non-US buyers, given new rules that ban companies with a history of violations of US sanctions and export controls from enjoying certain exceptions to the mandatory filing requirements.
 Investors and bankers providing financing for a transaction will want to ensure sanctions and anti-financial crime compliance by all parties, as well as compliance with export controls and sanctions by the acquired company.
 Representation and warranty insurers likewise will be alert for compliance lapses so that material violations can be excluded from coverage.

 Efficiencies can be achieved in the M&A context by minimising the number of requests for the same information.
 For example, questions relating to sanctions risk assessment, internal controls, testing and auditing, compliance training and management’s demonstrated commitment to comply with applicable sanctions and export control law can be grouped with similar questions about other relevant compliance matters.
 Further efficiencies can be achieved if the various subject matter experts reviewing the responses to diligence queries coordinate their efforts to avoid having multiple reviewers pore over the same document.
 In addition, compliance efforts may be fine-tuned by being consolidated, where possible, across multiple sanctions jurisdictions and by proactively accounting for rules that have been announced but are not yet effective.

 When onboarding business partners, deployment of multiple work streams should be avoided.
-Questions relating to sanctions, anti-corruption, AML and export compliance should be consolidated into one online or paper form rather than sprinkled throughout a variety of documents and certifications.
-OFAC recently has signalled approval of this holistic approach.
-In a release regarding its the 2019 enforcement action against Apollo Aviation Group, LLC (Apollo), OFAC emphasised the importance of know-your-customer (KYC) diligence – traditionally the purview of export and AML compliance guidelines – in the context of sanctions compliance, noting ‘the importance of companies operating internationally to implement Know You [sic] Customer screening procedures and implement compliance measures that extend beyond the point-of-sale and function throughout the entire business or lease period’.
+Questions relating to sanctions, anti-corruption, AML and export compliance should be consolidated into one online or paper form rather than sprinkled throughout a variety of documents and certification.
+OFAC has signalled approval of this holistic approach.
+In a release regarding its 2019 enforcement action against Apollo Aviation Group, LLC, OFAC emphasised the importance of know-your-customer (KYC) diligence – traditionally the purview of export and AML compliance guidelines – in the context of sanctions compliance, noting ‘the importance of companies operating internationally to implement Know You [sic] Customer screening procedures and implement compliance measures that extend beyond the point-of-sale and function throughout the entire business or lease period’.

 What to do if historical breaches are uncovered